 - Where a ford may generate fine sediment, where there will be more than 20 axle crossings per day, where a single culvert to carry the full design flood flow is impractical, or where a bridge is too expensive or has other design challenges. - 2.
-Drift decks an accommodate significantly larger flows than battery culverts due to their shape, and do not obstruct fish passage.
-They are a costeffective alternative to a battery culvert. - Can be used over the top of an existing concrete ford, to ensure intensive traffic use an occur without impacting on water quality.
+Drift decks can accommodate significantly larger flows than battery culverts due to their shape, and do not obstruct fish passage.
+They are a cost-effective alternative to a battery culvert. - 3.
+Can be used over the top of an existing concrete ford, to ensure intensive traffic use can occur without impacting on water quality.